 In some circumstances, fear of harming the baby, and suicidal thoughts can occur.
 It’s also possible for new fathers to experience postpartum depression.
 Left untreated, postpartum depression can last for over a year and can be quite disruptive to the family.
 Fortunately, treatments options are available.

 Postpartum depression may be the result of many factors.
 Evidence suggests that changes in hormones— estrogen, progesterone, thyroid—are involved.
-Complications during labor and delivery, having a “difficult baby,” stress and lack of emotional support may also contribute.
+Complications during labor and delivery, having a preterm birth, stress and lack of emotional support may also contribute.